 Here are 12 things that helped me come out of my shell for shows.

 If you create an effective display, you can let it do the talking for you.
 Add elements to draw shoppers in, avoid common mistakes, use signage to communicate important messages and find ways to sell to them after the event.
 It can also be helpful to know what organizers and other vendors expect of you to feel more relaxed.

-Find what excites you
+3) Find what excites you about your products

 like you can only get one sentence out, start with that one.

-Smile, smile, smile!
+4) Smile, smile, smile!

 Because of this I know that even if I don’t feel I can get words out, I need to have a smile on my face so they don’t think I’m standing there, quietly

-Get them talking
+5) Get them talking

 Don’t go overboard with questions though.
 You don’t want them to feel like they’re being interviewed.
 Not to mention, they may be an introvert like you – in which case, check out our article How to Sell to Introverts.

 Take cues when someone wants to chat and when they just want to quietly shop.